Cubs vs. Nationals Player Props Betting Odds

 Bellinger Stats

-- Bellinger has six doubles, a triple, seven home runs, 11 walks and 18 RBI (30 total hits).
-He has swiped five bases.
+- Cody Bellinger has 30 hits with six doubles, a triple, seven home runs, 11 walks and 18 RBI.
+He's also stolen five bases.

 Bellinger Recent Games